 - limiting dietary supplements and common substances that make symptoms of Meniere disease worse

-Retention of water makes the Meniere’s disease become worse but does not make sense of stop taking the fluid, it’s important to avoid fluids that are packed with sugar and salts like soda or juice concentrate.
+Retention of water makes the Meniere’s disease worsen.
+But it does not make sense of stop taking the fluid.
+It is important to avoid fluids packed with sugar and salts like soda or juice concentrate.
 These make a person retain water.
 You can intake following fluids throughout a day:

 - Low sugar fruit juice